Luminar VS Affinity Photo for Editing in 2023

 Raw Image Developing

 Both programs offer RAW image development.
-In Luminar, any edits are non-destructive, speedy, and effective.
+In Luminar, any edits are non-destructive, swift, and effective.
 You get a lot of control over your images, and you can edit in one smooth workflow.
-A great bonus is that you can edit one photo, and then apply your adjustments to a batch of images.
+A significant bonus is that you can edit one photo, and then apply your adjustments to a batch of images.
 This feature will save professional photographers a lot of time and is particularly useful for wedding and event shoots.

 Both Lightroom and Luminar have a lot of third-party presets.
 We recommend the best free Luminar presets here.

-Hands down, Luminar wins when it comes to RAW image development.
+Without a doubt, Luminar wins when it comes to RAW image development.
 It’s so much simpler and easier, and batch processing is a huge bonus.
 The switch between the Develop Persona and Photo Persona in Affinity is just too clunky and time-consuming.

 Local Editing Capabilities

 If you’d asked us a year ago, we would have told you that Affinity Photo has better local editing capabilities.
-However, Skylum has raised the bar with its latest edition, compared to the old Luminar edition.
+However, Skylum has upped the ante with its latest edition, compared to the old Luminar edition.
 This updated version boasts more than 300 tools you can use to edit your photos, from the basic to the very advanced.
-It’s possible to edit in layers, so you get control over your images right down to the smallest detail.

-If you’re having trouble masking out these areas exactly Topaz makes an advanced masking software called Topaz Mask AI (see our review here).
+If you’re having trouble masking out these areas precisely Topaz makes an advanced masking software called Topaz Mask AI (see our review here).
 It is one of the best photo masking software options out there for masking hair and more complex situations.

 It’s just a shame that you can’t integrate it with the Develop persona, too.
 Everything from editable masks to adjustment layers and cloning is possible in this affordable app.